10 Notable Facts About Vampire Squids

 According to a dissertation study known as Assessing The Lifespans of Coldwater Octopods, “The vampire squid’s lifespan is unknown, but its unique reproductive strategy may take several months to complete, implying a significantly longer lifespan than that of neritic octopods.”

-Scientists aren’t too sure how long vampire squids can live.
-However, they believe that they live up to 8 years.
+Scientists aren’t too sure how long vampire squid can live.
+However, they believe that they live up to eight years.
 While other squids and octopuses die after one reproductive cycle, vampire squids can undergo multiple reproductive cycles throughout their lives.
-Additionally, most octopuses and squids only live about 1-2 years, making the vampire squid an incredibly unique animal.
+Additionally, most octopuses and squids only live about 1 to 2 years, making the vampire squid an incredibly unique animal.

 Vampyroteuthis infernalis